espocrm/documentation/docs/extensions/voip-integration/voip-troubleshot.md

 1. Enable debug mode as described [here](https://docs.espocrm.com/administration/troubleshooting/#enabling-debug-mode-for-a-logger).
 2. Reproduce an error again.
-3. Get EspoCRM [log file](https://docs.espocrm.com/administration/troubleshooting/#check-logs) and send it to the support team.
+3. Get an EspoCRM [log file](https://docs.espocrm.com/administration/troubleshooting/#check-logs) and send it to the support team.

 ## Asterisk: The popup window is not displayed